-In partnership with Dr. Gideon Urion, Annie Francis and Tati Oliver (founder & director of Tanzania Maasai Women Art - TMWA), Unite is now in Year 3 of our Health, Education & Screening program to better serve the Maasai women, children and community of Mkuru, Tanzania.
+In partnership with Dr. Gideon Urion, Annie Francis and Tati Oliver (founder & director of Tanzania Maasai Women Art - TMWA), Unite is now completing our third year of our Health, Education & Screening program to better serve the Maasai women, children and community of Mkuru, Tanzania.

 The Maasai are a polygamist, semi pastoralist tribe in which traditionally women perform heavy, grinding manual labor and have little to no access to healthcare.
 Girls and boys are both circumcised in their youth, and those operations—which for the girls are carried out inside bomas (mud huts, see below)—are performed with rudimentary, unsterile equipment, which can cause painful, life-long complications.
 This pioneering iniative will help these marginalized women better understand the inner workings of their own bodies and how to better care for themselves, control their family planning and support the health of their newborns and growing children.